Jeff0Brewer/scrollbarvis/README.md

-# scrollbarvis
+# Multi-Student Visualization Lecture Task (up to 15)

-Gaze recording and vizualization for video lecture task with pre/post-test for cloud identification.
+Gaze recording and visualization for video lecture task with pre/post-test for cloud identification, supporting up to 15 students.

 *MainWindow*: Video lecture (~10 min).
-Bubble vizualization for each student.
+Bubble visualization for each student.

 *Window1*: Pre/post-test.
-Heatmap vizualization for each student.
+Heatmap visualization for each student.

 ### Notes
 - *inputFile* array holds gaze coordinate csv files to display